 In one Facebook post, Greene included an image of herself with an AR-15 standing next to Democratic lawmakers Reps.
 Alexandria Ocasio-Cortez, Ilhan Omar and Rashida Tlaib.
 Beneath the image was a banner saying “Squad’s Worst Nightmare.”

 ‘The Squad’ is Greene’s derogatory name for the three minority legislators.
-Guess who the worst nightmare is.
+Guess who the worst nightmare really is.

 Members of Congress are given committee assignments as a matter of course, and usually, freshmen lawmakers use these assignments to make their marks in Congress.
 But Greene opted for conspiracy theories and racist diatribes.